Chaired by the Director, RSPB Scotland Anne McCall, learn more about the Nature of Scotland Awards judging panel.

-Prior to taking on this role Anne was the Regional Director for the RSPB in South and West Scotland for almost 9 years, covering 21 different local authorities stretching from Argyll and Bute to The Scottish Borders.
-The regional team includes around 100 staff, supports a £4-5m annual budget and covers 28 Nature Reserves.
+Prior to taking on this role Anne was the Regional Director for the RSPB in South and West Scotland for almost 9 years, stretching from Argyll and Bute to The Scottish Borders.
 She moved into this position following 10 years as Head of Planning and Development for RSPB Scotland working on individual planning applications and policy development.
 Anne has also worked for North Lanarkshire Council and the Scottish Wildlife Trust.

 Francesca Osowska OBE

-Francesca joined Scottish Natural Heritage as CEO on 1 October 2017.
+Francesca joined NatureScot as CEO on 1 October 2017.

 Francesca studied at Cambridge University where she obtained an MA in economics.
-She also received and MA in European economics from the College of Europe in Bruges.
+She also received an MA in European economics from the College of Europe in Bruges.

-Susan is a zoology and environmental science graduate of the Universities of St. Andrews and Aberdeen.
-She is a fellow of the Royal Society of Biology and the Royal Society of Arts.
+Susan is a zoology and environmental science graduate of the Universities of St. Andrews and Aberdeen respectively.
+She is Chair of the Venture Trust charity, a non-executive Board member of the James Hutton Institute and a Fellow of the Royal Society of Biology.